-This skill can be used in technical challenges where characters need to understand what a device does, or if a mechanical device is needed to perform a task.
-(See: Rules-Tech Challenges)
+This skill can be used in technical challenges where characters need to understand what a device does, or if a mechanical device is needed to perform a task. - (See: Rules-Tech Challenges) Time scale Paced.

 Military Intelligence - This is a knowledge of military practice and specifications.